ember-learn/guides-source/guides/release/typescript/core-concepts/routing.md

 }
 ```

-Now, our controller’s `model` property will _always_ stay in sync with the corresponding route’s model hook.
+Now, our controller's `model` property will _always_ stay in sync with the corresponding route's model hook.

 <div class="cta">
   <div class="cta-note">